Thrashville leaps forward, annoucing twelve acts for 2021 return.

 Combined with pro skateboarding displays and live visual art, Dashville is endeavouring to continue providing a space for many who embrace the slightly heavier alternatives within music and art.

-Applications are now open for live performers, visual artists and skateboarders.
 Please head to the Thrashville website for further info.

 The grassroots music festival was first established in 2017, with Nirvana’s favourite band, Cosmic Psychos headlining an action packed day full of great local and interstate heavy music acts.